smok-serwis/smok-client/docs/ngtt.rst

 Standing for **Next Generation TransporT protocol** it is a better way to poll for orders and upload data than polling over a HTTP API.

+.. warning:: Syncing both data and logs will be done over HTTP API.
+It's been disabled
+    for NGTT right now due to many problems with that approach, namely, that syncing data proved to be too slow.

 It establishes a TLS session, over which data (logs, pathpoints and orders) fly in the form of excellent minijson_ JSON binary representation.
 It it a better way to transmit data and orders if there's a limit on